Hemionitis arifolia: How to Grow the Lovely Heart Fern

 As we now know, Hemionitis arifolia is an epiphytic fern, so you’d be forgiven for thinking that it wouldn’t be picky with where it grows.

 But epiphytes are quite the opposite; they don’t typically grow terrestrially, so substrate choice is critical.
-For example, dense, compact potting soil would spell disaster.
+Dense, compact potting soil would spell disaster.

 It really needs a well-draining, chunky substrate that allows for airflow around the roots.

-I recommend a tropical plant mix with a water-retentive coco coir base and lots of additives (pumice, charcoal, orchid bark, etc.) to boost aeration and drainage.
+I recommend our tropical soil mix for this.
+It has a water-retentive coco coir base, earthworm castings for nutrition, and plenty of orchid bark to boost aeration and drainage.

 Temperature & Humidity

-As a Southeast Asia native, Heart Ferns love warm, high-humidity environments.
+Native to Southeast Asia, Heart Ferns love warm, high-humidity environments.

 Personally, I’ve had major issues keeping this plant in a room with too low humidity.
 It’s crisped, curled up, dried out, and even perished.